BMWeygant/ITSupportTests/notes.md

 TODO
-1. Fix bug where only can select one radio button in whole quiz. - Done (name value)
-2. Draw random questions from questions array and display them in quiz. - Done (shuffle function added)
 3. Configure quiz grading equation (Total of correct answers/array.length)
 4. Produce handlechange function to set {questions.answer} to selected choice.
 5. Configure handleSubmit to grade quiz and reset the quiz.
 Redirect to grade pae perhaps?